opdavies/oliverdavies.uk/source/_posts/running-drupal-with-symfony-local-server.md

       MYSQL_ROOT_PASSWORD: secret
     volumes:
       - mysql-data:/var/lib/mysql

 volumes:
   mysql-data:
 ```

  Because port 3306 is exposed, the server recognises it as a database service and automatically creates environment variables prefixed with `DATABASE_`.

-These can be seen by running `symfony var:export`.
+ A list of all the environment variables can be seen by running `symfony var:export`:

 ```dotenv
 DATABASE_DATABASE=main